Kraktorist/lab/apps/app01/README.md

 ### APP01

-This simple python application creates a web-server which returns environment variables on any get request
+This simple python application creates a web-server which returns shell environment variables on any get request

 #### Build